 Keep notes of what happened, when, where, and who was present.
 Retain copies of any correspondence.

 Consider informing the individual(s) involved that the conduct is unwelcome and that you expect it to stop.

 Early consultation may help avoid claims of retaliation and facilitate resolution of the situation.

 You will be informed of any complaint filed against you and provided with an opportunity to respond to the specific allegations.

-You should contact the Office for Equity and Diversity or another campus resource.
+You should contact the Office of Compliance or another campus resource.